I've been living with MS for 25+ years and have tried almost every medication available. I have also been evaluated and tested extensively.

-Temporary insomnia is part and parcel of receiving an IV of Solu-Medrol steroids, which is prescribed to combat a MS flare-up.
-The insomnia is one of the reasons MSers don't want to consider steroids unless the flare-up is very crippling or very long lasting.
-No one wants to be up for nights at a time, unless it is absolutely necessary.
+Temporary insomnia is part and parcel of receiving an IV of Solu-Medrol steroids, which is prescribed to combat an MS flare-up.
+The insomnia is one of the reasons MSers don't want to consider steroids unless the flare-up is very crippling or very long-lasting.
+No one wants to be up for nights at a time unless it is absolutely necessary.
 If MS fatigue is already an ongoing part of your disease, as is the case with me, just thinking about being even more exhausted than usual is most disconcerting.

 At least, as with all of the other side effects of high-dose steroid treatment, the insomnia will not be chronic.
 Usually, your normal sleeping routine will not be upset more than a week or so after the steroid pulse has been discontinued.

 Still, many wonder why the insomnia occurs and what, if anything, can be done to handle all the lonely nights spent unable to get some quality rest.

 Solu-Medrol is used to calm the inflammation that occurs when our body attacks itself, resulting in a flare-up.
 The dosage is very high, over-stimulating, and almost totally controls our endocrine system.

 It's as if the steroids have successfully invaded your endocrine system and set themselves up as the new commander-in-chief.
 It plans on staying forever but doesn't realize it doesn't have the full support of your endocrine system, which has decided to retreat and regroup until the nasty steroid pulse is over, at which time it will slowly reassert itself as the head of your adrenals.

 While in retreat mode, however, the steroids get to wreak havoc on all your crucial glands and hormones, including all of the systems that allow you to relax and get some sleep.
 Not to fear—just remember this is a temporary thing.
 Once the steroids are out of your system, your endocrine system will reset, reestablishing your natural body clock in the process.